Handsome Guys

 Handsome Guys is a 2024 South Korean comedy horror film written and directed by Nam Dong-hyup, starring Lee Sung-min, Lee Hee-joon, Gong Seung-yeon, Park Ji-hwan, and Lee Kyu-hyung.
-It is a remake of the 2010 Canadian horror-comedy film Tucker & Dale vs. Evil.
+It is a remake of the 2010 American horror-comedy film Tucker & Dale vs. Evil.
 The film was released theatrically on June 26, 2024.

 Plot

 Jae-pil and Sang-goo leave an unforgettable first impression from their first day of moving in.
 They become the subject of special surveillance by local police officers Chief Choi and Nam Dong-yoon.
 Despite this, they are just happy to have a fresh start in their European-style dream house.

 However, the happiness is short-lived when they try to save Mi-na from almost drowning.
 Instead, they end up being mistaken for kidnappers.
 Meanwhile, a dark atmosphere begins to surround the house as uninvited guests come to look for Mi-na, and the evil spirit that was sealed in the basement awakens.